PADM - Public Administration

 Cross-listed as CJ 501.
-Exposes the student to basic principles of personal and professional integrity and how those principles apply to daily life as a member of the community and as an employee of a government or social service agency.
+Exposes students to basic principles of personal and professional integrity and how those principles apply to daily life as a members of the community and as employees of a government or social service agency.
 Employs a case study method, using cases and examples from a wide range of government and nonprofit agency experiences.
 Students become aware of the moral and ethical issues which may arise in their professional and personal lives, begin to develop critical thinking and analytical skills regarding ethical behavior, and become more personally and professionally responsible.
-Prerequisite: junior- or senior-level or instructor's permission.
+Prerequisite: junior or senior level or instructor's consent.

 Specialized instruction using variable formats in relevant urban and public affairs subjects.
 Repeatable for credit up to 6 hours.
 Prerequisite: departmental consent.

 Designed to help students develop an understanding of: (a) the governmental and political complexities within which public administration operates; (b) the nonprofit sector-including its major public-benefit sub components-and its role in the public administration environment; and (c) challenges facing both public and nongovernmental actors.
 Students should develop a working awareness of the significant concepts and components of the governance, politics and institutions, that enables them to analyze forces of change in this challenging environment.

 PADM 702.
 Research Methods (3).